-Red Balloon's programme is a holistic approach to education, aimed at those aged 11 to 18 who are out of school and unable to attend due to severe bullying, anxiety or illness.
+Red Balloon's programme is a holistic approach to education, aimed at those aged 11 illness.
 We focus on three critical areas: wellbeing, social re-engagement and, of course, education!
 Students come to us because their learning opportunities have been severely limited and they are becoming increasingly socially isolated at home.
 They risk falling through gaps in our education and mental health systems and struggling to find their footing in an increasingly complex adult world.
 Thanks to our incredible donors, we empower and assist students to rebuild their self-confidence, rekindle their desire to learn and succeed, and move forward into further education, training or work.